President Joko Widodo asks banks to increase the share of credit to MSMEs and BIS prepares the ultra micro segment as a source of growth - ExBulletin

 Previously, at the 2024 Annual Meeting of the Financial Services Sector (20/2), Indonesian President Joko Widodo (Jokowi) invited stakeholders in the financial services sector to continue to maintain the Indonesian economy so that it is inclusive and sustainable in a geopolitical situation which is still not conducive.

 The President encouraged the financial services sector to contribute to the growth of MSMEs by improving access to capital.
-No less important is our support for MSMEs through banks and insurance.
-“Bank credit to MSMEs is currently still at 19%, this requires a breakthrough, we need a strategy so that there is an increase in bank credit to MSMEs so that we can see MSMEs grow,” he said. he declared.
+“What is no less important is our support for MSMEs through banks and insurance.
+“Bank credit to MSMEs is currently still 19%, this requires a breakthrough, we need a strategy to let there be an increase in bank credit to MSMEs so that we can see MSMEs grow,” he said.

 Throughout 2023, the BIS managed to encourage credit distribution to grow by 11.2 percent year-on-year to reach IDR 1,266.4 trillion.
 This achievement is higher than the domestic banking sector's credit distribution of 10.4% year-on-year for the whole of 2023.